 Prior to attending law school, Brian was an Assistant Vice President with J. P. Morgan Chase Bank in Ft.
 Worth, Texas, where he was a commercial lender specializing in the middle-market client base.

 Brian served for ten years as outside legal counsel and as a director for the Charlottesville Business Innovation Council, the leading technology-focused advocacy group in Central Virginia.
 He currently serves on the advisory board of the Salvation Army of Charlottesville and the board of directors of the Albemarle County Police Foundation.
-He is also on board of the nonprofit Charlottesville Tom Sox, a summer baseball league for collegiate players.
+He is also on board of the nonprofit Charlottesville Tom Sox.

 Charlottesville-Albemarle Bar Association